 An Open Access article is a journal article that can be read free of charge.
-The publication costs are paid for either by the author of an institution.
-There are a number of options open to LUMC staff and students to keep publication costs as low as possible.
+The publication costs are paid for either by the author or an institution.
+There are two options open to LUMC staff and students to keep publication costs as low as possible.

 - Reliability/unreliability of Open Access

 1. Publisher deals: agreements and institutional membership

 In most agreements with publishers, the Article Processing Charges (APCs) have been (partially) bought off by the Dutch UMCs and universities.
 These are mainly agreements for so-called hybrid journals (publishing both OA and subscription articles).
 FYI: Agrements for fully OA-journals tend to be very expensive.

 The APC buy off agreements with various publishers can be found at: